 Want to learn how to grow and harvest cucumbers?
-Whether you want to make cucumber salad or pickles, knowing when and how to harvest cucumbers from your garden is key – here’s everything you need to know!
+If you wish to make fresh cucumber salad or pickles, knowing how and when to pick cucumbers from your garden is vital – here’s everything you need to know!

 Cucumbers are one of the easiest-to-grow vegetables.
 Give them sun, water, and support, and they will do the rest to fill your harvest basket with fresh, tasty veggies.
-You may just be planning your garden or planting seeds now, but before you know it, it’ll be time to pick those cucumbers to use in salads or make pickles.
+You may just be planning your garden or planting seeds now, but it’ll be time to pick those ripe cucumbers to use in salads or make pickles before you know it.

-Here’s what you need to know about growing and how to harvest cucumbers to get them in their prime.
+Here is what you need to know about growing cucumbers to get them in their prime.
 Eating fresh vegetables from your garden is incredibly rewarding – Read on to learn how!

 Two Types of Cucumber Plants

-First, it’s important to know that there are two different kinds of cucumber plants that you can grow: bush cucumbers and vining cucumbers.
+First, there are two different kinds of cucumber plants that you can grow in your gardens: bush cucumbers and vining cucumbers.
 They grow differently.

-On the other hand, these varieties of cucumbers grow vigorously and yield large numbers of crops.
+Vining varieties of cucumbers thrive and yield large numbers of crops.
 While they can grow along the ground, they do best when supported and trained to grow up a trellis.

-In addition to these differences, you’ll notice that ripe cucumbers are either small and bumpy or large slicing varieties.
+In addition to the differences in cucumber plants, you’ll notice that cucumbers themselves are either small and bumpy or large and smooth.

 How to Grow Cucumbers